 A court of law may also impose penalties against both the student and his or her parents if a school-aged student is deliberately not attending school.
-A complaint against the parent may be filed in the appropriate court if the student:

-- is absent without excuse from school on ten or more days or parts of days within a six-month period in the same school year, or - is absent without excuse on three or more days or parts of days within a four-week period.
+A complaint against the parent may be filed in the appropriate court if the student is absent without excuse from school on ten or more days or parts of days within a six-month period in the same school year.